 - Mix the breadcrumbs, parmesan, and spices together in a large bowl before adding the chicken, egg, and buffalo sauce.
 Stir until everything is evenly combined and divide the mixture into 12 50g meatballs and set aside.

 - Mix the sauce ingredients and set aside.

-- Heat a large skillet over medium-high heat with the olive oil.
-Carefully place the meatballs in the skillet and cook for 3-4 minutes until the bottoms are golden brown.
+- Heat a large skillet over medium heat with the olive oil.
+Carefully place the meatballs in the skillet and cook for 2-3 minutes until the bottoms are golden brown.
 Flip the meatballs and cook for an additional 6-8 minutes, turning the meatballs every 1-2 minutes to brown on all sides.
-(10-12 minutes total.)
+(8-10 minutes total.)

 - Add the sauce to the pan and gently stir/toss the meatballs in the sauce as it reduces.
 After 2-3 minutes, the sauce should be thick and sticky, and the meatballs should be fully cooked to an internal temperature of 165ºF.